mallapurbharat/cardano-tx-sample/0_installation/preview_preprod_network/2_setup_preview_preprod_networks.md

 Best way is to check if your tip block is changing after a minute or two, if not changing even after two minutes, then you might actually have some problem. :(

+## To get some funds from the Ada faucet (WORKING AS OF NOW)
+Use this faucet to get preview / preprod ADA: https://docs.cardano.org/cardano-testnet/tools/faucet